ElyasMoshirpanahi/FaceCup/README.md

 ## Setup

+#### Input :
+a list of videos inside ./input folder

+#### output:
+A csv file within ./output folder containing a list of different detetions,which is explained bellow

 To run the Face Cup competition, follow the steps below:
 <ol>
 	<li>Ensure that you have access to Colab for testing and Docker for deployment.</li>